GitHub4Eddy/buienradar_rain/README.md

 - Changed the unit in case of rain to empty

 Version 1.0 (25th October 2020)
-- Added the possiblity to change the icon according to rain, rain expected or dry.
+- Added the possibility to change the icon according to rain, rain expected or dry.
 Three not mandatory quickapp variables are added to fill in with the icon number for rain, rain expected and dry.

 Version 0.3 (26th September 2020)
 - Build an extra check for an incomplete Buienradar response (sometimes less than two hours)